 According to the Hanafi school, it is permissible for the muhrim, man or woman, to dye with henna any part of his body, except the head.
-According to the Shafi'i school, it is permissible, with the exception of hands and feet.
-According to the Hanafi school, dyeing is not permissible for the muhrim, man or woman.
-(Fiqh al-Sunnah)The predominant view among the Imamiyyah legists is that dyeing is makruh not haram. (al-Lum'ah)
+According to the Shafi'i school, it is permissible, with. the exception of hands and feet.
+According the school. dyeing Hanafi is not permissible the muhrim, man or woman.
+(Figh al-Sunnah)The predominant the Imamiyyah legists among is that is makruh not haram. (al-Lum'ah)